-A known Viking hangout, today Haugesund is an important fishing port and harbour.
+Haugesund is considered by many to be the birthplace of Norway, thanks to the well-preserved Avaldsnes site & the monument commemorating the place where Harald Fairhair unified Norway.
+Haugesund is also an important fishing port, particularly for herring.
 The oil industry is massive here, but there’s still a lot of interesting things to see and do in Haugesund.

 Latitude: 59.2 degrees north